HITXinWang/PAU-Net/README.md

 ## Contact

-If you have any problem, please contact with me via email.
+If you have any problems, please contact with me via email.
 I will reply soon.

 Email: x.w@my.cityu.edu.hk